Alcohol and Drug Abuse Prevention Policy

 Counseling and Support Services

-Student Health and Counseling Services (773-442-4650) offers counseling and referral services to students who have drug or alcohol abuse-related problems.
-The Dean of Students Office provides (a) information about on-campus substance abuse self-help groups, (b) referrals to off-campus prevention and treatment resources, and (c) substance abuse information and prevention literature.
+Student Counseling Services (773-442-4650) offers counseling and referral services to students who have drug or alcohol abuse-related problems.
+Student Affairs provides (a) information about on-campus substance abuse self-help groups, (b) referrals to off-campus prevention and treatment resources, and (c) substance abuse information and prevention literature.

 The abuse or illegal use of alcohol and the illegal use of controlled substances can seriously injure the health of employees and students, adversely impair the performance of their duties and their academic achievements, and endanger the safety and well-being of fellow employees, students, and others.